 This water can seep into basements and house foundations, leading to discoloration, deformation, and rotting.
 In addition, overflowing gutters can create the perfect environment for mold growth, which can put your family's health at risk.
-Mold spores can cause respiratory problems, fevers, headaches, itchy or watery eyes, and a host of other problems.
+Mold spores can cause respiratory problems, fevers, headaches, itchy or watery eyes, and a host of other issues.
 Removing mold is an expensive process, and if a case goes far enough, your home may be condemned as a health hazard.
 Clogged gutters can also cause damage to the roof.

-As the gutter overflows, water will build up on the roof again due to an overflowing gutter, it can cause excessive damage to the shingles.
-You'll also see a greater risk of your roof sagging, cracking, and leaking.
-Clogged gutters can cause excess water to overflow and build up around the foundation of your home.
+As water builds up on the roof again due to an overflowing gutter, it can cause excessive damage to the shingles.
+You may also see a greater risk of your roof sagging, cracking, and leaking.
+In addition, clogged gutters can cause excess water to overflow and build up around the foundation of your home.
 If left unchecked, this excess water can cause cracks in the base.
 When the foundation of your home is damaged, this can lead to structural damage to your home.